rprouse/rprouse.github.io/README.md

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

-  - `minima.scss` &mdash; The core file imported by preprocessed `main.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.
+  - `alteridem.scss` &mdash; The core file imported by preprocessed `main.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.
-  - `minima/_base.scss` &mdash; Resets and defines base styles for various HTML elements.
+  - `alteridem/_base.scss` &mdash; Resets and defines base styles for various HTML elements.
-  - `minima/_layout.scss` &mdash; Defines the visual style for various layouts.
+  - `alteridem/_layout.scss` &mdash; Defines the visual style for various layouts.
-  - `minima/_syntax-highlighting.scss` &mdash; Defines the styles for syntax-highlighting.
+  - `alteridem/_syntax-highlighting.scss` &mdash; Defines the styles for syntax-highlighting.

 ### Assets